AlexD10S/substrate-betting/README.md

 <summary><h3>distribute_winnings</h3></summary>

 When a match ends someone the owner of the match can distribute the money from the winers and delete the match.
+Distribute winnings: take all the prizes on the pot and distribute the prizes evenly.

+Example:

+Person A bets 10 UNITS on team1.

+Person B bets 10 UNITS on team2.

+Person C bets 30 UNITS on team1.

+The total Pot is 50 UNITS.

+If team1 is the winner, with weighted distribution the person A have to receive the 25% of the pot and the person C the 75%.
+The maths for this weighted distribution are simple: the amount that one deposit / the total amount of the winners deposit in the case of Person A = 10/40 = 0.25
 #### Parameters:
   * `origin` – Origin for the call.
 Must be signed.